 The shrine complex consists of multiple buildings, including a prayer hall, a main hall and a Noh theater stage, which are connected by boardwalks and supported by pillars above the sea.

 As you are taking a stroll, you’ll be delighted to encounter wild deer on the island.
 These deer are so accustomed to the sight of people that they actually let you pet them.

-You May Also Like: The Complete Australia Travel Guide
+You May Also Like: Best Australia Travel Guide

 Daisho-in (大聖院, Daishōin) is located at the base of Mount Misen.
 It features a variety of buildings, statues and other religious objects for visitors to admire.
 These include the Kannon-do Hall, the Maniden Hall, a sand mandala made by visiting monks from Tibet, a tea room and a cave filled with 88 icons representing the temples of the Shikoku Pilgrimage.